Urinary Incontinence in Women

 Incontinence happens when urine leaks outside your control and your intention to pee.

 Incontinence may occur for many reasons, and, indeed, there are different “types” of incontinence with different causes and treatment options.
-While your doctor is the best person to provide you with a full and proper diagnosis and treatment plan, there are some steps you can take independently to manage incontinence and even to prevent it.
+While your doctor is the best person to provide you with a full and proper diagnosis and treatment plan, there are some steps you can take independently to manage incontinence and prevent it.

 5 Different Types of Female Urinary Incontinence